Wildfire Mitigation Projects

 Community Wildfire Prevention Implementation Plan

-The City is working with specialists to develop a Community Wildfire Prevention Implementation Plan (CWPIP).
-The CWPIP will address the mitigation needs of open space parcels over the next three years.
+The City worked with specialists to develop a Community Wildfire Prevention Implementation Plan (CWPIP).
+The plan addresses the most immediate mitigation needs of open space parcels in the City and establishes guidelines and best practices for conducting effective wildfire mitigation work, ensuring long-term fire resilience.

 Daniels Gate Road and Griggs Road